Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation Extraction: Experimental Setup

 The majority label in both \tacred{}\ and \fewrel{}\ is \norel{} (97\% and 95\%).
 This is by design, as realistic few-shot relation extraction requires models to account for the most common case:~none of the five relations hold between the entities in the query sentence.

-We chose not to report result with FS-NYT~\cite{FSNYT} because it contains primarily relations between well-known named entities and locations (e.g., \emph{place of birth} of famous people), which were very likely seen during the LLMs' pretraining.
+We chose not to report results on FS-NYT~\cite{FSNYT} because it contains primarily relations between well-known named entities and locations (e.g., \emph{place of birth} of famous people), which were very likely seen during the LLM pretraining.
 As a result, the vast parametric knowledge in pre-trained LLMs is sufficient to obtain much better results than with \tacred{} and \fewrel{} with a prompt that provides the subject and object entities \emph{and no additional context from the query sentence}.
-We refer the reader to Table \ref{t:parametric-test} for the results to check for parametric knowledge with the three datasets.
+We refer the reader to Table \ref{t:parametric-test} for the results to check for parametric knowledge within the three datasets.

-\paragraph{LLMs and Implementation Details} All prompting-based components (i.e., NER filtering, LLM-based generation and paraphasing of examples, hybrid example selection, etc.), use the same LLM.
-Specifically, we evaluate the full system with four LLMs available in HuggingFace~\cite{wolf-etal-2020-transformers}: two sizes of two LLM families (\qwensmall{}, \qwenlarge{}, \gemmasmall{}, and \gemmalarge{}.
+\paragraph{LLMs and Implementation Details} We design the pipeline to rely on a single LLM across all components~(i.e., NER filtering, LLM-based generation and paraphrasing of examples, hybrid example selection, etc.), ensuring consistency, and simplifying deployment and transferability across different model families.
+Specifically, we evaluate the full system with four LLMs available in HuggingFace~\cite{wolf-etal-2020-transformers}: two sizes of two LLM families (\qwensmall{}, \qwenlarge{}, \gemmasmall{}, and \gemmalarge{}).
 Further details on decoding and inference are provided in Section~\ref{subsec:decoding_details}, while hyperparameter tuning and retrieval efficiency are described in Section~\ref{subsec:hyperparameters-retrieval}.

-\paragraph{Baselines and Evaluation Metric} In addition to previous work on \tacred{} (5-way, 1-shot setting), we consider a 1-shot ICL baselines that considers the original support sentence as the only example.
-We compare this baseline against 1+4- and 1+9- shot ICL approach, where one example is the original support sentence and the other four or nine are obtained with the strategies described in Section \ref{sec:example-selection-fsre}.
-Following previous work, we report the average Precision, Recall, and F1 scores, along with their standard deviations.
+\paragraph{Baselines and Evaluation Metric} In addition to previous work on \tacred{} ($5$-way, $1$-shot setting), we consider a $1$-shot ICL baseline that considers the original support sentence as the only example.
+We compare this baseline against $1$+$4$- and $1$+$9$- shot ICL approach, where one example is the original support sentence and the other four or nine are obtained with the strategies described in Section \ref{sec:example-selection-fsre}.
+Following previous work, we report the average Precision, Recall, and F1 scores, along with their standard deviations and statistical significance results.
 Following previous work, we calculate metrics excluding \norel{}.